BruceEckel/functional_error_handling/Slides.md

 - Different approaches made it hard to compose
 - Usually global solutions with race conditions
 - The domain of the OS or the language?
+    - Initial OS experiments, including resumption

 ---
 ### Exceptions

 - In the language domain: closer to the problem
 - Standard way to report errors
+- Errors can't be ignored
 - Unifies error reporting and recovery
-- Errors can't be ignored

 ---
 - In the small, exceptions seem to work well